Pisa SC

 Pisa Sporting Club, commonly referred to as Pisa, is an Italian professional football club based in Pisa, Tuscany.
-The club currently competes in Serie A in the 2025–26 season.
+The club will compete in Serie B, following relegation from Serie A.

 The club was founded in 1909 as Pisa Sporting Club and refounded in 1994 as Pisa Calcio (and registered in Eccellenza, the regional football division in Italy), after the partial liquidation of the former because of economical troubles.
 Pisa was excluded again from Italian football in 2009, after failing to collect enough money to service the club's debts.
 In summer 2009 it was re-founded as A.C.
 Pisa 1909.

 Pisa won two Mitropa Cups, in 1986 and 1988.
 They play their home matches at Arena Garibaldi – Stadio Romeo Anconetani, named after Romeo Anconetani, the chairman who brought and led the club in Serie A during the 1980s.
 In 2016, Giuseppe Corrado bought the club and planned the new Pisa stadium.
 In January 2021, billionaire Alexander Knaster acquired a 75% stake in the available shares of the club.